How long does it take to become a dental assistant in new york?

 These programs usually last one year and are available at community colleges and local Cooperative Education Boards (BOCES).
 To be a certified dental assistant in New York, an individual must complete a dental assistant educational program approved by the New York State Department of Education or an alternative course of study that is considered equivalent to an approved program.
 Most clinical dental assistant training programs can be completed in a year or less.
 This does not include time spent working in an internship or similar position to gain experience in the field.

 It also doesn't include the required two years of work experience you'll need to get certified.
 The average dental assistance program is 3 to 7 000 and can take up to 12 months to complete.
-Dental assistants perform a wide range of clinical and administrative tasks under the supervision of a dentist.
-Dental assistants who only undergo New York component exams do not go through the DANB background screening process, which is an integral part of national certification.

 Alexandra Edouard